Xocas17/OpenFlowSDN/README.md

 <img src="images/topology.png" width="80%">

-## Source code of the topology and  its Description
+## Source code of the topology and its description
 In order to execute the topology script and create it on Mininet.
 ```
 sudo python topology.py